-On top of the security support, for newer releases, long-term support (LTS) is offered for five years after the initial release date.
+On top of the security support, long-term support (LTS) is offered for five years after the initial release date for newer releases.

 Debian 10 comes with around 59,000 software packages, so there is plenty to get going with.
 However, you can configure it to add some extra software packages if you need.
 Unlike some other Linux distros, Debian doesn’t offer a paid marketplace for packages – almost all of the available software packages are free.
 Independent vendors are able to create paid packages, though.

 Although it’s been around longer, the Debian community is smaller than Ubuntu’s.
 However, it's made up of more technical users due to Debian’s relative complexity.
 Debian has a number of active user forums, a resource centre, and a large number of volunteers that help support its commitment to free software.

 The Debian Linux distro is generally considered to be more suitable for Linux experts than beginners.
 It assumes a level of knowledge of Linux development from the get-go, with the installer giving the user a higher degree of control and customisation over its configuration.

 This is great for more knowledgeable users as it gives them a more customised experience.
 This does mean that it can leave newer users feeling overwhelmed which is why the Linux Debian user base is more technical.

 Before you can start using Debian, you’ll need to correctly install it.
 This can be achieved by: